 Westward up the valley you come to Bramfield with its Gothic House and the lovely crinkle-crankle wall outside the thatched church, which unusually has a detached round tower.
 A few yards from the church is the Queen’s Head, Suffolk’s ‘Dining Pub of the Year’ 2001 and 2002.
 Holly Meadow Cottage (4) is tucked away just off the road, and Brights Farm Lodge (6) or (3) is a spacious cottage on a hill, just outside Bramfield.
 For a superb property for a group of friends stay at The Manor House (10)

 This charming little village has a delightful main street, white-timbered fan-tailed windmill at the lower end and the round towered church at the top.
 A lazy stream runs beside the quiet street with its attractive old houses, village pub and the delightful well-kept green.
 Here you could stay in One Well Cottage (3).
 The attractive market town of Halesworth is just over a mile away.

 The village, with its five commons, is one of the larger villages in the area and dates back to Roman times!
 The fine, small church houses the famous medieval 'Doom' painting.
-Here you'll find the charming and traditional, Belvedere Cottage (5).
+Here you'll find the charming and traditional, Rose Glen (4).

 Pop down to the Low House below the churchyard.
 Here you can enjoy good pub food, excellent company and one of the few original tap rooms in the County.
 A lovely village to stay in and an ideal base for both the coast and rural Suffolk.
-Stay in Blyth Cottage (4) or Meadow Cottage (6)
+Stay in Meadow Cottage (6)

 (Near at hand is Heveningham with its great Palladian Hall.
 The fantastic Capability Brown serpentine lake and landscaped park lovingly restored in recent years).